 As part of the program, all students are required to complete a thesis.
 Students are required to complete 6 hours of "thesis credit" prior to internship year.
 Before interviewing for an internship position, students must successfully defend their thesis prospectus.
 A thesis class, 699-R, is provided to support students in writing their prospectus, completing research, and writing their thesis.
 Each student also selects a chair and two committee members for their thesis committee.
 The Chair must be a member of the CPSE Department and the committee members must have graduate faculty status.
 One member of your committee must be from outside the CPSE department.
 Your chair and the program graduate coordinator will guide you through the process of writing your thesis prospectus and the final manuscript after you have collected and analyzed your data.
+Information that will assist you in writing the thesis is on this website: http://education.byu.edu/research/dissertation_aids.html

 Two forms (Thesis Prospectus Approval Form and the Co-authorship Agreement Form found in Appendix D are required to be completed as you successfully defend your prospectus.
 Students, not faculty, are responsible for the accurate completion of the appropriate forms.
 Students also are responsible for delivering the completed forms to the appropriate campus person or office.